beartype/beartype/README.rst

 containers passed to or returned from *all* calls of decorated callables, thus amortizing the cost of checking items across calls.

-Formally, ``beartype`` exploits the well-known `coupon collector's problem`_ as applied to abstract trees of nested type hints.
-Let:
+``beartype`` exploits the `well-known coupon collector's problem <coupon collector's problem_>`__ applied to abstract trees of nested type hints, enabling us to statistically predict the number of calls required to fully type-check all items of an arbitrary container on average.
+Formally, let:

 * ``E(T)`` be the expected number of calls needed to check all items of a container containing only non-container items (i.e., containing *no* nested